In a perfect world, budgets would always line up perfectly with actual spending.

 - Website traffic

-External drivers are impactful situations that are occurring outside the company.
-External drivers may affect more than one company across the board.
+External drivers occur outside the company but impact it financially.
+External drivers may affect more than one company or industry in a similar way.

 - Economic and market conditions